 Cash used to fund our operations is primarily generated through operating activities and provided by our existing credit facilities.
 We believe our available cash and existing credit facilities are sufficient to cover our cash needs for the foreseeable future.
 We assess and monitor our liquidity and capital resources globally.
 We use a global cash pooling arrangement, intercompany lending, and some local credit lines to meet funding needs and allocate our capital resources among our various entities.
 As of December 31, 2019, we had \$894.1 million of cash held by foreign subsidiaries.
 We have historically made and anticipate future cash repatriations to the United States from certain foreign subsidiaries to fund corporate activities.
 With the enactment of the Tax Act in December 2017, we have no longer recorded United States federal income taxes on unremitted earnings of non-United States subsidiaries.
 However, we do record deferred tax liabilities related to non-United States withholding and other taxes on unremitted earnings that are not considered permanently invested.
-As of December 31, 2019, deferred taxes related to non-United States subsidiaries that may be remitted to the United States.
-As of December 31, 2019 and 2018, we have recorded a deferred tax liability of \$8.8 million and \$15.3 million, respectively, related to these non-United States earnings of non-United States earnings of non-United States and 2018, we have not currently provided deferred taxes.
+As of December 31, 2019, deferred taxes related to non-United States.
+As of December 31, 2019 and 2018, we have recorded a deferred tax liability of \$8.8 million and \$15.3 million, respectively, related to these non-United States earnings that may be remitted.
+We have an additional \$371.5 million of unremitted earnings of non-United States subsidiaries for which we have not currently provided deferred taxes.